gramener/gramex-insighttree/README.md

 This tree explores the City > Product > Channel hierarchy for the biggest insight, based on:

-1. Impact: As defined by the `sales - target` gap
+1. **Impact**: As defined by the `sales - target` gap
-2. Surprise: How "hidden" is it below a low impact
+2. **Surprise**: How "hidden" is it?
+That is, if you visited the highest impact node, then the next highest in the tree, and so on, how long would it take to find this node?

-It shows the insight rank of each node. `#1` has the highest impact x surprise. `#2` is the next, and so on.
+It shows the insight rank of each node. `#1` has the highest **Impact x Surprise**. `#2` is the next, and so on.

-Click any row to expand or collapse it
+Click any row to expand or collapse it.

 ## Tree data structure

-`insightTree()` returns an object with a `.data` property.
+`insightTree()` returns an object with a `.tree` property.
 This is an array of objects, one for each row of the tree to render.
 The object keys are:

 - All groups, e.g. `city`, `product`, `channel`
 - All metrics, e.g. `sales`, `target`
-- Additional Symbol keys that you can `import { CHILDREN, DESCENDANT_COUNT, GROUP, IMPACT, LEVEL, RANK, SURPRISE } from ...`
+- Additional Symbol keys that you can `import { CHILDREN, DESCENDANT_COUNT, GROUP, IMPACT, LEVEL, RANK, SURPRISE }`
   - `[CHILDREN]`: array of child nodes
   - `[DESCENDANT_COUNT]`: number of descendants
   - `[GROUP]`: current group value.
 For `row[LEVEL] == 1`, this is the `city`, for `row[LEVEL] == 2`, this is the `product`, etc.
+  - `INDEX`: index of the node in the data (e.g. 0, 1, 2, ...)
   - `[IMPACT]`: normalized value of the `impact` metric.
 1 indicates the highest value, 0 indicates the lowest value.
-  - `[LEVEL]`: level of indentation
+  - `[LEVEL]`: level of indentation.
+0 is the root node, 1 is the first child, 2 is the second child, etc.
+  - `[PARENT]`: link to parent element. `undefined` for the root node.
   - `[RANK]`: rank of the insight (`row[SURPRISE] * row[IMPACT]`).
 The highest ranked insight is the most surprising and impactful.
   - `[SURPRISE]`: how surprising is the value of this node (0-100%).
 0% indicates you would have found this node immediately traversing by rank.
 100% indicates it is the last node you would have found.
+  - `[NODE]`: the DOM node for the row.
+This is `undefined` until the tree is rendered.
+  - `[OPEN]`: whether the node is open (shows children) or closed.
+This is `undefined` until the tree is rendered.
+  - `[SHOWN]`: whether the node is shown or hidden.
+This is `undefined` until the tree is rendered.

 ## Expand or collapse levels